 The Collier-Laurence Methodology

 Once our patient receives their brace, we ask them to get an x-ray, in their brace, in 6-8 weeks from the day of delivery.
 We review a copy of the x-ray so we can assess the function of the brace.
 Scoliosis treatment requires on-going adjustments and continued care as the patient grows.
 Brace straps wear out in 3-5 months and need to be replaced and then re-marked for tightness.

-When patient has 4 month follow-up with an x-ray in brace, there is good information about whether the brace is working or not.
-The “medicine” of the brace is to push on the curve and try to reduce it by 50%.
-When the follow up is with an x-ray that is out of brace, it is more difficult to assess what needs to be done to the brace for better performance.
+When patient has 4 month follow-up we review their in-brace x-ray.
+This gives us information about whether the brace is working or not.
+The “medicine” of the brace is to push on the curve and try to reduce it by up to 50%.
+Follow up with an x-ray that is out-of-brace, it is more difficult to assess what needs to be done to the brace for better performance.